pdbogen/go101/02-errors/slides.md

 # Let's do it

 ### Outline
-1. Add a `validate` function that accepts one argument- the user's name as a `string`, and that returns one value, an error.
+1. Add a `validate` function that accepts one argument- the user's name as a `string`, and that returns one value, an `error`.
 2. Check if the name exactly matches yours; if it _doesn't_, return an error (created using `errors.New`) describing the problem in English.
 (If the name _does_ match, return `nil` to indicate "no error")
 3. In your `main` function, call validate after the user provides their name, and print the error message instead of a greeting, if the error is not nil.